CPSC-449-Projects/project1/README.txt

 ----------------------------------------------------------------------------------------------------

 ### DOCUMENTATION ###
-- For program #1, the URL path from the command line will be taken by using sys.argv and used to make a HTTP connection with the header Accept: application/ json.
-The response wil be deserialized to a string and encoded to be the path URL to Purgo Malum server to get the redact message.
+- For program #1, the URL path from the command line will be taken by using sys.argv and used to make a HTTP connection with the header Accept: application/json.
+The response will be deserialized to a string and encoded to be the path URL to Purgo Malum server to get the redacted message.

 - For program #2, the program will first connect to a local host server then it will do what program #1 do.
-After that, the redacted message will be display on the webbrower with the template of FOAAS
+After that, the redacted message will be displayed on the web browser with the template of FOAAS.

 ----------------------------------------------------------------------------------------------------

 ### "CPSC-449-Project1.tar.gz" Contents ###